 Kokkari Food Picks:

-Octapodaki tou Yiorgou – grilled octopus with lemon, oregano & olive oil ($13.75) was recommended by the server and included large of chunks of perfectly cooked octopus.
+Octapodaki tou Yiorgou – grilled octopus with lemon, oregano & olive oil ($17.75) was recommended by the server and included large of chunks of nicely cooked tender octopus.
 The version at Delfina still remains in our minds.

 Tzatziki, Tirokafteri with housemade grilled pita ($7.50 each) were two recommended versions.
 Each came with thick homemade grilled pita, cucumber slices and a nice blob of dipping sauce.
 Very big starter, share and bring some home.
 8/10

 Kokinisto me Manestra – aromatic braised lamb shank with orzo & myzithra cheese ($28.00) was also recommended and definitely hit the spot.
 Very tender, meaty, fatty, and a must for those who love long braised meats.

-Arnisia Paidakia – grilled lamb chops with lemon-oregano vinaigrette & Kokkari potatoes ($38.00) included 3 reasonably sized chops that were cooked to our desired medium rare.
+Arnisia Paidakia – grilled lamb chops with lemon-oregano vinaigrette & Kokkari potatoes ($47.50) included 3 reasonably sized chops that were cooked to our desired medium rare.
 The potatoes were very nicely done too. $32.50 for 2 of them during lunch time.
 Expensive but a must order here.

-Yiaourti Granita – yogurt sorbet with seasonal fruit granita & mint syrup – ($7) was recommended and hit the spot.
+Yiaourti Granita – yogurt sorbet with seasonal fruit granita & mint syrup – ($10) was recommended and hit the spot.
 The sorbet was slightly tart, while the granita added much more sourness to the dish.
 Refreshing.
 On another visit it was a citrus sorbet.